Expansion of the Deep River Community Improvement Plan

 Why is this project happening?

-A Community Improvement Plan is a tool provided by the Municipal Act, 2001, and the Planning Act, 1990, allowing municipalities to assist with the maintenance, rehabilitation, development and redevelopment of targeted areas.
-Municipalities can provide financial incentives like grants or loans, to property and business owners to directly support improvements and investments in buildings and lands within a defined project area.
+A Community Improvement Plan is a tool provided by the Municipal Act, 2001, and the Planning Act, 1990, that allows municipalities to assist with the maintenance, rehabilitation, development, and redevelopment of targeted areas.
+Municipalities can provide financial incentives, such as grants or loans, to property and business owners to directly support improvements and investments in buildings and land within a defined project area.

-Since its adoption, the program has supported a number of improvement projects; however, the geographic scope and range of eligible programs have limited its overall uptake and effectiveness.
+Since its adoption, the program has supported a number of improvement projects; however, its geographic scope and eligibility criteria have limited its overall uptake and effectiveness.

 What are the key features of the project?